alexfernandez/alexfernandez.github.io/permanent/custom/cv-recent.md

 * Reorganized the team to work in squads.
 * Led a rewrite of the frontend to improve maintainability.
-* Secured a successful multi-million acquisition process by a French group.
+* Secured a successful multi-million acquisition by a French group.

 ### 2020-07 to 2020-12: Freelancer at Alterna Energía